Tong Zeng: Strive to apologize and compensate wartime forced laborers

 On June 6, 2016, The Diplomat reported on Mitsubishi's apology to Chinese forced laborers that it is particularly implicit that not everyone agrees with Tong Zeng's views.

 On August 13, 2016, Tong Zeng disclosed to the media all the contents of the Mitsubishi and Chinese laborers settlement agreement.
 Tong said, "The process is very hard because it involves China's domestic law, Japanese law and international law."
 Today, 71 years after the war, it is better late than never.
 Compensation payments are successively distributed to the families of victims in China.

 On June 13, 2016, Tong Zeng sent another letter to the Japanese government in the name of civil society, asking for an apology and compensation for 40000 Chinese forced laborers.
 On November 27, 2017, Tong Zeng, together with Japanese lawyers, called on the Japanese government to apologize for the labor policy of that year.

 South Korean laborers are still suing Mitsubishi, waiting for an apology from Mitsubishi and other Japanese companies.
-There is a victim who was forced into doing hard work for Japan's Mitsubishi as a 15-year-old girl, who is now 92 years old and sincerely hoping Mitsubishi will apologize.
+There is a victim who was forced into doing hard work for Japan's Mitsubishi as a 15-year-old girl, who was 92 years old in 2016 and still sincerely hoping Mitsubishi will apologize.

 Tong Zeng has been asking the Japanese government and Japanese companies to apologize and compensate the Chinese forced laborers for 30 years.
 The process has gone through three stages: "writing to the Japanese Embassy", "legal proceedings" and "reaching a settlement."
 Tong Zeng helped Liu Lianren, a Chinese laborer by commissioning a Japanese lawyer to sue the Japanese government in 1995.
 The second year after his death, on July 12, 2000, the Tokyo District Court of Japan ruled that the Japanese government should compensate Liu Lianren.
 The Japanese government filed an appeal.
 Tokyo High Court denied Compensation for Forced Laborer, Liu Lianren was not compensated.
 Chinese forced laborer Li Liangjie joined the litigation team immediately after meeting Tong Zeng in 1994.
 In 2007, Li Liangjie was elected president of the World War II Labor Association.
 On July 22, 2017, Tong Zeng and Li Liangjie introduced the history of Chinese civil claims against Japan to historians, history teachers, lawyers and community leaders in the United States and Canada.
 Li Liangjie died on February 12, 2019.
 Tong Zeng expressed deep condolences on Li Liangjie's death.
 Tong Zeng said: "as a labor plaintiff of World War II, Li Liangjie sued the crimes of Japanese militarism through legal means, which reflected the dignity and determination of Chinese people to resolutely oppose war and support peace!"